breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 The process is long, emotionally fraught, and exhausting.
 As many as five or six separate interviews per company, where they can ask you to solve whatever problem they want.
 As a result, the questions can be very unpredictable.

 And it's surprisingly hard to program while you describe what you're doing.
-I definitely found there to be a learning curve to the whole affair.
+I found there to be a steep learning curve.

 #### First Job: Practice Fusion

 My first "real" job as a software engineer took me back to San Francisco.
 I'd loved the city and was raring for a second chance to prove myself in the industry.

+I wound up at Practice Fusion (PF).
 PF maintains a free electronic health record system.
 They're especially geared for smaller practices—the mom and pop shops of medicine.
 It was a small-but-mature company, with maybe as many as 50 developers.

-I was hired as a "Frameworks and Tools" engineer at Practice Fusion (PF).
+I was hired as a "Frameworks and Tools".
 We were given free range to fix developer pain points anywhere in the stack, with any tool we wanted.
 At first, I was frustrated that my role wasn't more user-facing.
 I wanted to build software for people, dangit!

 But as I grew into it, I realized that the flexibility of my role was perfect for growing my skills.
 I got to do things I otherwise wouldn't have, like building a development environment, prototyping a database, and dabbling in frontend work.